American Airlines Flight 331

-On 22 December 2009, an American Airlines Boeing 737-800, operating American Airlines Flight 331 (Washington, D.C.–Miami–Kingston, Jamaica) and carrying 148 passengers and six crew, overran runway 12 on landing at Kingston in poor weather.
-The plane continued on the ground outside the airport perimeter and broke apart on the beach, causing injuries.
+On 22 December 2009, an American Airlines Boeing 737-800, operating American Airlines Flight 331 (Washington, D.C.–Miami–Kingston, Jamaica) and carrying 148 passengers and 6 crew, overran runway 12 on landing at Kingston in poor weather.
+The plane continued on the ground outside the airport perimeter and broke apart on the beach.
+Of the 154 people on board, 85 people were injured, including 14 seriously.